Catharina Klein: Life and works

-Catharina Antonie Klein was born on 4 November 1861 in Karlshöfchen near the East Prussian town of Preußisch Eylau.
+Catharina Antonie Klein was born on 4 November 1861 in Karlshöfchen (now in Bagrationovsky District) near the East Prussian town of Preußisch Eylau.
 Her talent for drawing was already acknowledged at school.
 After her father moved the family to Berlin-Charlottenburg, she attended the Ladies' Academy in Berlin, which was run by Verein der Berliner Künstlerinnen und Kunstfreundinnen.
 Up until the German Revolution of 1918–1919, women were generally excluded from the Berlin University of the Arts and therefore had to switch to private schools.
 There, Klein specialized in painting flowers – exclusively with watercolour and gouache paints, because oil techniques seemed her "too heavy" for the delicate flowers.

 From 1890 on her pictures were shown in exhibitions, especially in Berlin, Dresden and Munich; she also took part in the 1893 World's Fair in Chicago.
 The works quickly became popular and Klein soon belonged to the circle of the most popular still life painters.
 Her works were then represented in well-known art collections and the royal palaces of Berlin, and the German Emperor Wilhelm II also bought paintings by the artist.
 At about the same time, Klein ran a much-visited student studio.
 The participants from all over the world included, for example, Maria Marc, Maria Strakosch-Giesler, the Baltic German Hildegard von Haken and the American Teana McLennan Hinman.

 After the turn of the century, Klein almost exclusively accepted commissioned work from publishers such as Meissner & Buch from Leipzig and Raphael Tuck & Sons from London.
 They had already published their earlier works in larger editions using multi-colour lithography, the leading reproduction method at this time.
 Postcards were among the most popular printed products.
 But flower books and play quartets also found buyers.
 In addition to the printing of her works, which Klein herself tirelessly promoted, a large number of unauthorized copies appeared.
 These forgeries were often alienated by additional embellishments and thereby lost their artistic value.